Spredzy/puppet-ruby/README.md

 ```
 class {'ruby':
-  provider  =>  'package',
-  version   =>  '1.8.7',
+  version   =>  'ruby1.9.3',
 }
 ```
-This example will install the specified version from your package manager
+This example will install the specified version from your package manager (osfamilly: Debian)

 ### Via Source
 ```